Shadrock/online-GIS-programming-course/Week_1/README.md

 *   The csv module has a lot of other features ([documented here](https://docs.python.org/3/library/csv.html)) that allow it to process differently formatted files, so you can easily update your program if the file format changes.

 # **Reading Airport Data**
-We’re going to do some processing of real-world data now, using freely available airline data sets from the [OpenFlights project](https://openflights.org/).
+We’re going process our own data now, using freely available airline data sets from the [OpenFlights project](https://openflights.org/).
 Visit the [OpenFlights data page](https://openflights.org/data.html) and download their airports data file - “airports.dat”.
 This is a file in CSV format, open it in a text editor if you want to have a look at it.
 If, for some reason, you can't access the OpenFlights page or download the data, there is an [archived data set in the data folder of this tutorial](data/airports.dat).

-## Exercise 1
+## Challenge 1

 Can you use this file to print all of the airport names for a particular country (say, Australia or Russia)?
 To get you started, on the OpenFlights web page it shows that “Name” is the second field in each row of data.
 This means in the list of fields it will have index 1 (index 0 is the first field.)